 When Rosann’s parent’s fell ill, she quit her job to care for them, losing her income and benefits.
 Public Health Solutions helped her with Medicaid and SNAP benefits to provide Rosann and her father peace of mind and healthier lives.

 Raising her son in a shelter without access to nutritious foods, Takiera was ready to give up.
-Enrolling into the Neighborhood WIC and SNAP programs, giving Takiera hope for a more stable future and allowing her to be there for her son.
+Enrolling into the Neighborhood WIC and SNAP programs gave Takiera hope for a more stable future and allowing her to be there for her son.

 Interested in hearing more stories from our Public Health Solutions community?
 Check out our Stories of Impact.